Moist, spiced vegan carrot cake cupcakes topped with tangy, creamy vegan cream cheese frosting—perfectly balanced and seriously delicious.

 Refrigeration: Once frosted, store in the fridge for up to 4 days.
 Bring to room temperature before serving.

-Freezing: Freeze on a baking sheet until the frosting is frozen and then transfer to an airtight container for up to 3 months.
-Thaw in refrigerator before serving.
+Freezing: Freeze on a baking sheet until the frosting is frozen, and then transfer to an airtight container for up to 3 months.
+Thaw in the refrigerator before serving.

 Yes!
 Swapping the whole wheat pastry flour for more all-purpose flour will result in a slightly softer cupcake.